-- Take all signs and complaints of bullying very seriously and report to the safeguarding officer for further investigation. - Encourage all individuals to speak and share their concerns at all times. - Reassure the victim that they can trust you, however, you cannot promise that you will not pass the information onto someone else (e.g. safeguarding officer or local authorities). - Keep detailed records of what was said (What happened?
+- Take all disclosures very seriously and report to the relevant safeguarding officer for further investigation. - Encourage all individuals to speak and share their concerns at all times. - Reassure the person that they can trust you, however, you cannot promise that you will not pass the information onto someone else (e.g. safeguarding officer or local authorities). - Keep detailed records of what was said (What happened?
 Who was involved?
 When?
-Where did it happen?) on MyConcern. - Report any signs of self-harm, or intention to self-harm, immediately.

-Regularly reinforce the clubs anti bullying environment and behaviour standards.
+Where did it happen?) on MyConcern. - Report any signs of self-harm, or intention to self-harm, immediately. - Regularly reinforce the club's anti bullying environment and behaviour standards.

-Actions (towards the bully/bullies):
+Actions (towards the perpetrators):